jeffsim/typescript-gulp-sample/readme.md

     - Reason: typescript compiler needs all .ts files, not just changed ones
   - What to do: two things:
     - Using gulp.watch for file-level modification checking
       - How it works: always-running task keeps state between builds, allowing it to maintain some info between runs.
 What info?
-It&#39;s magic!
+It's magic!
-      - What you get: file-level checks.  ~15% in this sample, likely more in &#39;real&#39; projects (the claim is 50% reduction in compile time)
+      - What you get: file-level checks.  ~15% perf improvement in this sample, likely more in 'real' projects (the claim is 50% reduction in compile time)
     - Using project-level modification checking
       - Only applies if your project is like this one and has multiple contained projects; dependencies between them okay
       - If it does apply, then you can see _massive_ compilation improvements here.
-My duality project has about 200 .ts files in it, and being able to iteratively develop a sample without having to recompile the editor, plugins, and tests everytime is ridiculously nice.
+My duality project has about 200 .ts files in it, and being able to iteratively develop a sample without having to recompile the editor, plugins, and tests everytime is ridiculously nice (e.g. cuts a 30 second build time down to < 1 second!)
       - How it works
         - Maintains project-level modifiedFilesCache and tracks last modified times
           - Note: need to change gulp.src.dest (fileCopy) to preserve modified time.
 Gulp-preserve-time to the rescue!